Accessing data

 Copenhagen and uploaded in real-time for SMHI to process and disseminate.

-Data will be processed to level-1b (four geolocation datasets, one for each feedhorn/group of channels) and level-1c (all data mapped to the 183 GHz grid).
+Data are processed in real-time to level-1b (four geolocation datasets, one for each feedhorn/group of channels) and level-1c (all data mapped to the 183 GHz grid).
 The file format is netCDF/CF and inherrits as far as possible from the EUMETSAT EPS-SG MWS file format.
-The average timeliness (from observation to level-1c) is expected to be better than 15 minutes.
+The average timeliness (from observation to level-1c) is better than 15 minutes: Level-1c data are available within 1-3 minutes after end of acquisition, and the passes are usually around 10 minutes long, meaning the first lines received are around 11-13 minutes old, while the last lines received are only a couple of minutes old.

 To download processed Arctic Weather Satellite data from the three Nordic S3 buckets you